 Even after your cervix is fully dilated (open) and you have been pushing, you may need help getting the baby out.
 Reasons you may need help include:

-- After pushing for 2 hours or more, the baby may no longer be moving down through the birth canal.
+- After pushing for several hours, the baby may no longer be moving down through the birth canal.

 - You may be too tired to push any longer.

 - The baby may be showing signs of distress and need to come out faster than you can push it out on your own